 The thermostat of this water heater has been factory set at its lowest position (PILOT LIGHTING).
-It is adjustable and must be reset to the desired temperature setting to reduce the risk of scald injury.
+It is adjustable and must be reset to the desired temperature setting.
 The mark (▲) indicative of approximately 120°F (49°C) is preferred starting point.
 Some States have a requirement for a lower setting.
+To reduce the risk of scalding, install Thermostatic Mixing Valves (temperature limiting valves), at each point-of-use.

-Turn the water temperature dial clockwise ($m{\Omega}$) to decrease the temperature, or counterclockwise (\frown) to increase the temperature.
+Turn the water temperature dial clockwise ( ) to decrease the temperature, or counterclockwise ( ) to increase the temperature.